eldipa/book-of-gehn/_posts/2019-07-25-From-Regex-to-Nondeterministic-Finite-Automata.md

 A regular expression is an example of this.
 As an introductory step let's review how to turn a regex into a NFA.

+Take at look of the [source code in Github](https://github.com/eldipa/nfa).
 <!--more-->

 ## From a regular expression to a NFA